mrmatho/da-slides/pages/ai-in-analytics.md

     - AI models are trained on data that may not have been collected ethically or with consent.
 This can cause privacy issues and misuse of AI models.
     - Using AI tools in data analytics can unintentionally share private information with third parties without the knowledge or consent of the data subjects.

+---
+layout: center
+---

+# Summary

+- Integration of AI features into software tools
+    - Using AI to make software tools simpler to use and/or more powerful
+- Generating data visualisations through the writing and refinement of prompts
+    - Using Large Language Models to generate data visualisations based on prompts
+- Machine learning and statistical modelling for making predictions, decisions and recommendations